 We count on doctors, hospitals, and pharmacists to correctly prescribe and dispense medications.
 When a mistake is made, a patient’s health or even life could be put at risk.
-If you or someone you love has been injured by a medication error, how can you determine who’s at fault?
+If you or someone you love has been injured by a medication error in Chicago, how can you determine who’s at fault?
 Moreover, how do you hold that party accountable for their mistake?

 Medication errors that result from negligence could support a claim for medical malpractice against the responsible person or entity.
 Hale & Monico gets to the bottom of prescription medication mistakes, and we go to court to demand compensation for the victim.
 Let us review your case and advise you as to your legal rights.